 Sri Dwarkadheesh Mandir is one of the most popular temples in Mathura.
 The temple was built in 1814, by Seth Gokul Das Parikh.
 The deity of the temple is Lord Dwarkadheesh i.e. the Lord of Dwarka.
 It is a form of Lord Krishna.
 Inside the Garbhagriha, one can see the beautifully carved black marble Krishna idol with a white marble Radhadevi idol.
 It is believed that Krishna moved from Mathura to Dwarka and spent the final course of his life in Dwarka.
-An additional fact is that the temple is situated on the banks of river Yamuna.
+An additional fact is that the temple is situated on the banks of the river Yamuna.
 Every morning and evening, Yamuna Aarti is conducted at the Vishram Ghat near the temple.
 Participating in the Yamuna Aarti is considered to be highly auspicious.

-The temple is perhaps the best epitome for architectural marvel.
-The sculpture and paintings inside the temple are of Rajasthani style.
+The temple is perhaps the best epitome of an architectural marvel.
+The sculpture and paintings inside the temple are in Rajasthani style.
 At the entrance of the temple, there is a fleet of steep steps.
 This leads to the central courtyard.
 In the center of this courtyard, there are three rows of spectacular pillars.
 These pillars are beautifully carved in stone.
 Moreover, the ceiling of this courtyard is full of wondrous paintings that depict the life of Lord Krishna.
 It is one of the popular temples in Mathura.

 Location of Sri Dwarkadheesh Mandir

 The temple is located near the ghats of River Yamuna in the city of Mathura.
 The address of the temple is as follows: